opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

     **Note**: Anomaly detection is available only if you are defining a per query monitor.
     {: .note}

 1. Choose a frequency and timezone for your monitor.
-Note that you can only pick a timezone if you choose Daily, Weekly, Monthly, or [custom cron expression]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/cron/) for frequency.
+The timezone option is only available for frequencies: Daily, Weekly, Monthly, or [custom cron expression]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/cron/).

 1. Add a trigger to your monitor.